Well KEPT Program

 • The position is intended to be a learning experience; therefore no prior experience is required.
 Past Well KEPT Trainees will be considered only if space is available.

-• Washington State Patrol Criminal History check required on all applicants.
+• Criminal background check required on all applicants.

 • The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.